uc-cdis/bc-cwl/version2/README.md

 indicated in the installation page.

 ### Docker Setup
+This pipeline uses Docker to pull python and FreeSurfer image.
 The official Docker installation page can be found [here](https://docs.docker.com/install/#supported-platforms).
 Docker [documentation](https://docs.docker.com/) is a good source of information to familiarize yourself with containers.